stoically/temporary-containers/README.md

 ## Notes

-There's a discussion about [Moving between containers](https://github.com/mozilla/multi-account-containers/wiki/Moving-between-containers) and I think that this Extension does a moderate Job to enhance privacy by providing Temporary/Throwaway Containers whenever possible while don't breaking navigation (or e.g. OAuth redirects) on a given Website as long as the user just LeftMouse clicks.
+There's a discussion about [Moving between containers](https://github.com/mozilla/multi-account-containers/wiki/Moving-between-containers) and I think that this Extension enhances privacy by providing Temporary/Throw-away Containers whenever possible, while not breaking navigation (or e.g. OAuth redirects) on a given Website as long as the user just LeftMouseClicks (or chooses on of the other ways that don't open a new Temporary Container).

 Works together with [Multi-Account Containers](https://github.com/mozilla/multi-account-containers).

+The automatically created Containers get removed after the Last Tab in that Container closes.

+## License

+MIT